IZA DP No. 12382: Migrant Inventors and the Technological Advantage of Nations

 published in: Research Policy, 2020, 49 (9), 103947

 We investigate the relationship between the presence of migrant inventors and the dynamics of innovation in the migrants' receiving countries.
-We find that countries are 25 to 60 percent more likely to gain advantage in patenting in certain technologies given a twofold increase in the number of foreign inventors from other nations that specialize in those same technologies.
-For the average country in our sample, this number corresponds to only 25 inventors and a standard deviation of 135.
+We find that countries are 25 to 50 percent more likely to gain advantage in patenting in certain technologies given a twofold increase in the number of foreign inventors from other nations that specialize in those same technologies.
+For the average country in our sample this number corresponds to only 25 inventors and a standard deviation of 135.
 We deal with endogeneity concerns by using historical migration networks to instrument for stocks of migrant inventors.
-Our results generalize the evidence of previous studies that show how migrant inventors "import" knowledge from their home countries, which translates into higher patenting in the receiving countries.
+Our results generalize the evidence of previous studies that show how migrant inventors "import" knowledge from their home countries which translate into higher patenting.
+We complement our results with micro-evidence showing that migrant inventors are more prevalent in the first bulk of patents of a country in a given technology, as compared to patents filed at later stages.
 We interpret these results as tangible evidence of migrants facilitating the technology-specific diffusion of knowledge across nations.